JazzMaster/LazGFX/README.md

 Could be also that you need to recompile Lazarus(point variance I call it-version mismatch) or build some or all of the LCL subcomponents.
+THAT- I CANT help you with.

 LibVLC expansion is planned but I will have to check the sources for viability.
 LibFFmpeg is also available.

 Q: No comprende?
 A: Libtool.
 (Problema.)